 - c) If bullying claims substantiated, as appropriate, the response by staff should include: - A clear statement on the consequences if the bullying continues or if there are any reprisals as a result of the reporting of the incident - Immediate preventative actions that will be implemented to avoid further incidents - d) Decisions will be made as to the level of severity of the incident and whether the parents of those involved need to be informed. - e) Follow up interviews should focus on appropriate strategies to assist and support all involved within a Behaviour Management Plan, if required.
 This plan will specifically identify the inappropriate behaviours, specify the replacement behaviours, and outline strategies to support the replacement behaviours and attitudes.
 A review of the Behaviour Management Plan will take place within an agreed timeframe to modify strategies and supports. - f) Restorative processes are a key component of the School's approach to bullying as they promote and restore healthy relationships.
 These are consistent with the School ethos and will involve opportunity for students to make appropriate reparation to any injured party.
 This involves not just a verbal apology but particular agreed and relevant actions.
-The Police Liaison Officer/ Youth Liaison Officer and/or School Wellbeing Officer may play a part in determining restorative actions. - g) A record of all interviews will be kept. - h) Regular monitoring and follow up with the students involved is necessary (e.g. daily, prior to and after break times etc.) - i) Further recurrence of bullying may result in an issue of a formal warning.
+The Police Liaison Officer/ Youth Liaison Officer and/or School Wellbeing Officer may play a part in determining restorative actions. - g) A record of all interviews will be kept. - h) Regular monitoring and follow up with the students involved is necessary (e.g. daily, prior to and after break times etc.) - i) Further recurrence of bullying may result in an issue of a formal warning or other disciplinary action.
 Parents/guardians are notified of the relevant Student Discipline Policy.
-Ongoing bullying behaviour may lead to the implementation of suspension procedures and, if necessary, removal of the student from the School through: - Suspension pending negotiated transfer - Negotiated transfer or - Expulsion a) The School Principal/Deputy Principal; or b) Police Liaison Officer: Senior Constable Kim Smith Ph: 0437 778 707 or c) Youth Liaison Officer: Contact: Rachel Garland
+Ongoing bullying behaviour may lead to the implementation of suspension procedures and, if necessary, removal of the student from the School through: - Suspension pending negotiated transfer - Negotiated transfer or - Expulsion

-4. CONTACT INFORMATION
+4. CONTACTS